softbrix/js-image-generator/README.md

-# js-image-generator
+# sjotorp_image

 This is a node module for generating random images.

  - Works platform independent
  - Needs no building thanks to jpeg-js
- - Generates random colored, noisy images
+ - Generates random colored images

 I needed this for creating dummy datasets including images in combination with faker.js and / or choice.js